 Selective Dorsal Rhizotomy (SDR)

-Selective Dorsal Rhizotomy (SDR) is a relatively new procedure that can significantly reduce muscle stiffness in children with spastic diplegic cerebral palsy to help them walk.
+Selective Dorsal Rhizotomy (SDR) is a procedure that can significantly reduce muscle stiffness in children with spastic diplegic cerebral palsy to help them walk.

 Nerve fibres running from the muscles back to the spinal cord play a major role in maintaining this muscle stiffness.
 The operation involves dividing and cutting some of the sensory nerve roots in the lower spinal cord, through a small incision to the lower back.

 Surgery for dysphagia (difficulty eating or swallowing)

 If someone has problems swallowing or drinking safely (dysphagia), there’s a risk that small pieces of food could enter the lungs and this can cause an infection (pneumonia).
 Speech and Language therapists can teach workarounds to the parent/carer of a child with mild dysphagia.

 However, if the dysphagia is more severe, or if someone is struggling to eat and drink all they need to maintain a healthy weight, they may need a gastrostomy.
 A gastrostomy is a ‘feeding tube’ that is surgically placed into the stomach, in a short operation lasting around 30-40 minutes.
 It allows all or some nutrition to be given through a special tube.